Back to "DataSummarizer: Fast Local Data Profiling"

 • decide what’s interesting

-• propose follow-up queries
+• propose sensible follow-up queries

 • interpret results